naxxfish/pfinterface/README.md

 [PathfinderPC](http://www.pathfinderpc.com/) Server HTTP Interface

-The purpose of this program is to provide a simple, read-only interface into Pathfinder Server - queryable from HTTP via REST.
+The purpose of this program is to provide a simple, interface into PathfinderPC Server - which is queryable via a HTTP request, or by a message through a STOMP broker.

-The program will start up and connect to the SAPort default translator (port 9500).
-It will keep an internal database with the state of Pathfinder Server being kept in sync.
-This database may be queried via a HTTP interface on port 8080
+Once configured, this program can connect to the Main SAProtocol port configured in PathfinderPC Server.
+You can configure this in PathfinderPC Server under File->Master TCP Port #.
+If you prefer, you can create another Protocol Translator using the "Software Authority Protocol" set up as a TCP server, and specify the port number of that instead.

 Make sure you do